TacosaurusSaysHi/TacosaurusSaysHi.github.io/README.md

 by Andi Semaña
 # **Hello there!
 Here are three (3) things I like to do:** 😃
-- Simple drawing or sketching :pencil:
+- Simple drawing or sketching ✏️:
-- Reading stories via book, tv show, or movie :book:
+- Reading stories via book, tv show, or movie 📖:
 - Taking pictures of nature 🥬:
 - Learning about the world in general 🗺️: